cloudpilot-emu/cloudpilot-emu/doc/networking.md

 Possible pitfalls to watch out for:

--   **Hotsync Manager** The hotsync manager must be configured to enable network connections.
+-   **Hotsync Manager:** The hotsync manager must be configured to enable network connections.
--   **Connectivity** Make sure the primary PC address configured in PalmOS is correct.
+-   **Connectivity:** Make sure the primary PC address configured in PalmOS is correct.
     Note that the actual connection originates from the computer that runs the proxy server.
--   **Cloudpilot suspended** Cloudpilot suspends execution if the browser tab (or mobile app) is not visible,.
+-   **Cloudpilot suspended:** Cloudpilot suspends execution if the browser tab (or mobile app) is not visible,.

 # Known issues